-We ask parents to pay an annual voluntary school contribution, which has been set by the P&C at \$50.00 per child, as per NSW Department of Education guidelines.
+We ask parents who are in a position to do so to pay an annual voluntary school contribution.
+In 2021 this was set in consultation with the P&C at \$50.00 per child, as per NSW Department of Education guidelines.
 To assist with budgeting, the ideal situation is for the fee to be paid at the beginning of the year.
 This voluntary school contribution is used for the purchase of teaching resources.
 Your support of our school is much appreciated.